-After breakfast in Lagrasse, we continued our trip toward Spain.
-The French-Spain border was guarded and they even stopped us to check our documents.
+After breakfast in Lagrasse, we continued our trip to Spain.
+The French-Spain border was guarded, and they even stopped us to check our documents.

 Our first planned stop was in Figueres to see the Spanish town and visit the Dali Museum.
-We thought that it would be wise to visit the local tourist information first to book the accommodation and get some additional ideas about what to see and do around us.
-To be honest, this was a waste of time.
+We thought it would be wise to visit the local tourist information first to book the accommodation and get some additional ideas about what to see and do around us.
+This was a waste of time.
 The lady in the info was talking on the phone, and when we got her attention, she suggested we look at the stands with the information.

 Figueres is a small city situated 100 km north of Barcelona.
 It is famous for being the hometown of Salvador Dali.
 In Figueres, you must visit the Teatre-Museu Dalí, which is full of surrealist masterpieces.
 Dali is buried within his museum.
-I think it does not matter whether you like Dali or not, the place is worth visiting.
-I also think that Figueres is a good place to buy interesting souvenirs.
+I think it does not matter whether you like Dali or not; the place is worth visiting.
+I also believe that Figueres is an excellent place to buy interesting souvenirs.
 At least we liked it.

 In the afternoon, we continued to Cadaques because Lonely Planet said: